MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

-Then all that left to do is to use the args class as the type of the method parameter.
+Then all that is left to do is use the args class as the type of the method parameter.
 We can use the destructuring syntax to have access to single arguments as variables, instead of the reference to the whole args object.

 ```typescript